hearbenchmark/hearbenchmark.com/docs/hear2021-holistic-evaluation-of-audio-representations.md

     compatible (BSD, MIT, etc) license.
 * Your model weights must be released under a Creative Commons Attribution 4.0 International License, or compatible license.
-* You are welcome to use whatever training data like, provided you adhere to all other competition rules, and:
+* You are welcome to use whatever training data you like, provided you adhere to all other competition rules, and:
   * It is documented in your final written submission.
   * Any existing data marked as test may not be used for training.